 Address: House No. 6, Ballygunge Place Rd, Ballygunge Place, Ballygunge, Kolkata, West Bengal 700019, India.

-The Rezala, Rogan Josh and Mussalams came from city of Calcutta and who could question the command of Sabir on Razala.
+The Rezala, Rogan Josh and Mussalams came from the city of Calcutta and who could question the command of Sabir on Razala.
 The place has been standing for generations.
 The Rezala is what decimates everything in and around here.

 Address: 3/5, Biplabi Anukai Chandra Street,Chandni Chowk, Kolkata